amazinng-blib/hng_backend_task_two/DOCUMENTATION.md

 - **HTTP Status Codes**:

 - 200 OK: ' User Deleted Successfully
-- 404 No Found: User Not Found
+- 404 Not Found: User Not Found
 - 500 Server Error: Internal server error

   - on failure(if user is not found)